fejlek/Nine-Circles-Statistics/1 First Circle - Linear Regression/First_circle_linear_regression_3.md

 the effect of $X$ will be incorporated in the effect of $Z$!
 The correct model for causal inference about the effect of $X$ here is simply $Y \sim X$.

-This simple example also shows us that to get a valid causal inference, we also need a *causal model* such as a directed acyclic graph (DAG) (Cunningham 2021).
+This trivial example also shows us that to get a valid causal inference, we also need a *causal model* such as a directed acyclic graph (DAG) (Cunningham 2021).
 For example, the causal model for our dataset could look like this (<https://www.dagitty.net>)